OHDSI/TheBookOfOhdsi/SuggestedAnswers.md

 #### Exercise \@ref(exr:exercisePle2) {-}

-We create the study population following the specfications, and output the attrition diagram:
+We create the study population following the specifications, and output the attrition diagram:

 ```r